380 Albert St, Melbourne, Australia

 2. Improving Accountability and Compliance

-model cannot explain its decisions, it risks violating laws like GDPR, HIPAA, or Equal
+cannot explain its decisions, it risks violating important regulations.

 XAI ensures companies meet regulatory standards by providing clear, auditable explanations